lexscary/traffic-toolbox/README.md

 ## 🧰 What is this app?

 This app is like a small calculator for people who study or work in traffic.
-It follows topics from a university course called **CIVL3160 – Transportation Engineering**,
+It follows topics from York university course called **CIVL3160 – Transportation Engineering**,
 but it can also help any beginner in traffic or transportation engineering.

 With this toolbox you can: